HDYang20/BasicCodes/Basic/README.md

 # test9(_hd).h/.cpp   :   test with inline variables and thread_local
 # test10.h/.cpp       :   test with compile-time if
 # test11.h/.cpp       :   test with auto as variable template parameter
+# test12.cpp          :   test with decltype(auto) as template parameter